ni/vscode-ni-python-dataplugins/README.md

 # Settings

-**Export-Path** Set the export path for all your plugins in Preferences: Open Settings -> Extensions -> vscode-ni-dataplugins -> Plugin Export Path
+**Export-Path** Set the export path for all your plugins in Preferences: Open Settings -> Extensions -> Vscode-NI-Python-DataPlugins -> Plugin Export Path

 # Contribute